-The SENCo will have the responsibility of managing the provision in place for children with Special Educational Needs.
+The SENCo has the responsibility for overseeing and recording the provision in place for children with Special Educational Needs.
 They will monitor this intervention through careful updating and analysing of the school’s Provision Map.
 This will take place every term.
-On the Provision Map will be:

 We believe as parents you know your child best.
 We strive to ensure parents are as fully involved and informed as they can be.
 We promote positive relationships and welcome opportunities for feedback.
 At school we operate an open door policy where you are very welcome to make an appointment with the class teacher or SENCo to discuss your child and their progress.
 Other ways to find out more can include:

 At Manor Leas Infant School we have a very experienced and caring staff who will work hard to provide the appropriate support to meet your child’s needs.
 Outside agency staff may be consulted to support the work staff are doing in school.
 The following staff may be involved in supporting your child within school;

 Day to day responsibility for operation of SEN policy.